IrtazaShahidUMD/NanoVoiceNet/README.md

 ## 🧠 Model Highlights

-- **Raw Audio Input**: Processes 1D waveforms directly in the time domain.
+- **Raw Audio Input**: Processes 1D waveforms directly in the time domain
-- **Chunk-Wise Processing**: Operates on 64-sample chunks with context from past audio.
+- **Streaming-Ready**: Enhances audio chunk-by-chunk with minimal latency
+- **Context-Aware**: Incorporates multiple past chunks for more stable and coherent speech enhancement
-- **Transformer-Based**: Leverages multi-head self-attention for temporal modeling.
+- **Transformer-Based**: Leverages self-attention for temporal modeling
-- **Lightweight Design**: Optimized for fast inference and edge deployment.
+- **Lightweight Design**: Optimized for fast inference and on-device deployment
-- **Improves SNR**: Trained to denoise using a clean-noisy speech pair dataset.
+- **Trained Weights Provided**: Pretrained model weights are included for quick evaluation and testing

 ---